 Through their engagement in theater, students achieve greater fluency and confidence in speaking and obtain tools for self-expression and collaborative learning.

-LEAD Project professional development fosters the collaborative relationship between the teacher and teaching artist and introduces teachers to classroom drama techniques that support students’ English-speaking skills.
+LEAD Project professional development centers on the collaborative relationship between the teacher and teaching artist and introduces teachers to classroom drama techniques that support students’ English-speaking skills.